WHYHolly/CS562EMFandMFQueryProcessor/README.md

 ## Environment and Packages

-- IDE: NetBeans 8.2 and project is built based on Ant IDE
+- IDE: NetBeans 8.2 and project is built based on Ant build script

 - Packages/libraries: